JayTeli/codeforces/README.md

-# programming-problems
+# Codeforces Practise Problems and solutions
-This repository is to practice various programming problems
+This is my codeforces practise problems and solutions.